jimktrains/ffsyncsearch/README.rst

 Files
 -----

-`reference` - reference cryptographic tests to confirm usage `testbed.py` - a place to put random junk to test `sync.py` - Start of the main syncing service
+`sync.py` - Start of the main syncing service `auth.py` - Handles authentication
+`utils.py` - Handles API calls to get and decrypt collctions and items `schema.sql` - Initial thoughts on the schema to store this to